Winter Park, Colorado

 Winter Park Express

 Ski train from Denver Union Station.
-Two-hour scenic ride through the Moffat Tunnel, arriving directly at the resort.
+Scenic ride through Moffat Tunnel directly to the slopes—no traffic, no parking.

 TOWN